 - Alternative Measures for Academic Promise (if applicable).

-If you have any remaining questions, please direct them to the MSW Advisor, at firstname.lastname@example.org.
+If you have any remaining questions, please contact the MSW Advisor, at firstname.lastname@example.org.